Consumer Reports Picks Top 3 Credit Cards for Your Needs

 These picks from Consumer Reports are based on a family spending $400 a month on gas, $600 on groceries, and $1,000 elsewhere.

 |Top 3 Cash Rewards Credit Cards||Rewards Earned After|

 |Blue Cash Preferred® Card from American Express

 APR: 0% intro APR on purchases and balance transfers for 15 months.
 After that, your APR will be a variable rate, currently 12.99%-21.99%, with the flexibility to pay over time.

-Key Features: 6% cash back at US supermarkets up to $6,000/year, 1% after that.
-Also get 3% at US gas stations and select US department stores, and 1% on other purchases.
+Key Features: Get $150 back after you make $1,000 in purchases with your new Card in the first three months.
+6% cash back at U.S. supermarkets up to $6,000/year.
+Also get 3% at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
 Cash back comes in the form of Reward Dollars that can be redeemed as a statement credit.
-Terms and restrictions apply.
+Terms and limitations apply.

 |Fidelity Rewards American Express

 Key Features: 2% cash back on all purchases is highest available rate; must be linked to a Fidelity IRA, brokerage account, or 529 savings plan.
 Terms and restrictions apply.

 Key Features: No foreign transaction fee.
 Get a 50% bonus at the end of the year on your cash back earned throughout the year.
 (So keep the card for at least until the end of the year to turn your 1% cash back into the equivalent of 1.5% cash back.)
 (Note: This offer is currently unavailable.